 When organs like the liver and kidneys get overloaded it’s usually because they’ve been working too hard for too long.
 One night of too much fun, even a month of too much fun is not necessarily cause to call in the detox dogs.
 From an herbal perspective, what’s accumulated over time must be dealt with over time.
 So what we've come up with is a long-term support plan for the health of your liver.
 The success of the plan shows up as clear, glowing, supple skin.

 But first, you might be wondering, how do I know I need to show my liver some love?
-A good place to start is to start a practice of body literacy.
-And especially to look at your skin.
+A good place to start is to look at your skin.
 Any sign of stagnation is a hint that your body needs some support to get things moving again.
 Skin eruptions, dry, dull, or damp complexion, and persistent rashes are signs something is stuck.
-But these blockages don’t need a forceful purge, they want gentle coaxing, attention, and encouragement.
+But these blockages don’t need a forceful purge, they want gentle, coaxing attention, and encouragement.